Diana Frances (comedian)

 Diana Frances (born Diana Frances Clent) is a Canadian comedian, writer, and business manager.
 She has written and performed comedy for stage, television and radio for three decades, and served as the managing director of the Vancouver-based Rock Paper Scissors comedy collective.
-She has been nominated for a Gemini Award and nine Canadian Comedy Awards.
+Her writing has been recognized with a Canadian Screen Award and a Writers Guild of Canada Award, and she has also been nominated for a Gemini Award and nine Canadian Comedy Awards.

 Early life and education

 Diana Frances Clent moved from Langley to Maple Ridge, British Columbia, when she was 13, after what she later described as a "rather traumatic family shake-up".
 She was adopted and lived with her aunt and uncle while attending Maple Ridge Secondary School.
 She took drama courses and initially pursued dramatic Shakespearean acting, but was repeatedly cast in comedic roles and was thrilled by the audience response.
 She studied theatre at Douglas College.
 As she entered the entertainment business, she dropped her surname which she felt sounded like "a cartoon sound effect".